codeMakerZWH/NLOS-I2V/README.md

 # NLOS-I2V
-This is an official implementation of “Long-Wave Infrared Non-Line-of-Sight Imaging with Enhanced Color Information” with PyTorch.
+This is an official implementation of “Long-Wave Infrared Non-Line-of-Sight Imaging with Visible Conversion” with PyTorch.